Odd-periodic Grover walk: Proof of Theorem

-Here, we give a non odd-periodic graph which plays an important role.
-To this end, let us introduce the {\it Chebyshev polynomial}.
-We inductively define a sequence of polynomials $\{U_{n}(x)\}^{\infty}_{n=0}$ by the following process: $U_{0}(x)=1$, $U_{1}(x)=2x$ and
+Here, we present a non-odd-periodic graph that plays an important role.
+To this end, let us introduce a {\it Chebyshev polynomial}.
+We inductively define a sequence of polynomials $\{U_{n}(x)\}^{\infty}_{n=0}$ through the following process: $U_{0}(x)=1$, $U_{1}(x)=2x$, and

 for $n \ge 1$.
-This is so is called the Chebyshev polynomial of the second kind.
-Then the following is well-known property of the Chebyshev polynomial:
+This is the Chebyshev polynomial of the second kind.
+The following is a well-known property of the Chebyshev polynomial:

-In addition, it is convenient to set $U_{-1}(x)=-1$.
-More detailed properties of the Chebyshev polynomial are seen in \cite{Riv}.
+It is convenient to set $U_{-1}(x)=-1$.
+More detailed properties of the Chebyshev polynomials can be found in \cite{Riv}.